 My group focuses on experimental research on High Energy Density Plasmas, an extreme state of matter that exists in interior of stars and laser fusion plasma.
 Laser-based Inertial Confinement Fusion (ICF), known as Laser Fusion, is one of the two main approaches to obtain clean, reliable energies from fusion reactions in laboratories.
 Despite the huge potential, achieving ignition for sustainable fusion reactions is still a grand challenge even at the world largest laser facility, National Ignition Facility at Lawrence Livermore National Laboratory.
 Studying behaviors of these non-stationary and non-equilibrium plasmas helps us understand details of fusion plasmas and the evolution of stars and an efficient energy transfer mechanism to ignite laser fusion plasma for a potential clean energy source.

 Our ongoing research topics are

-- Laser Fusion (Inertial Confinement Fusion (ICF), Fast Ignition (FI) and Shock Ignition (SI))
+- Laser Fusion (Inertial Confinement Fusion (ICF), advanced Fast Ignition (FI))